 Pre-conference programming workshops and seminars are offered for delegates to attend before the conference begins.
 High School Delegates may participate in one or two levels of concurrent workshops for best practices of career and college counseling and admissions processes, organized by the IC3 Institute.
-University Delegates may attend a seminar designed to focus on the Indian curricula and students' decision processes, which will take place on the first morning of the conference, before the Opening Plenary.

 To register for the Pre-Conference Workshops, participants must also register for the 5th Annual IC3 Conference.
 Delegates may select these as add-on item(s), on their conference registration form.

 Due to limited space, registration at these events will be capped.
 High school delegates are encouraged to register early to ensure participation.
 Once capacity is reached, interested participants will be placed on a waitlist.

 Level 1: College Counseling 101